 |Ambur Chicken Biriyani - South Indian Special Biriyani Recipe|

 Ambur Biriyani is one of the south-indian special biriyani recipe which is equally famous as Dindgul Biriyani.
 Though each one uses somewhat same types of ingredients, but still they have got their own unique taste.
 If you ask me which one is my fav, then i would surely say Ambur Biryani.
 Ambur is close to my native so i have tasted this biriyani lot of times whenever i visit my native.
 Last year i had posted Ambur Mutton Biriyani which is a quite popular recipe in my blog.
 I have replaced mutton with chicken and tried this biriyani.
-No words to explain as this was awesome :) Lets move on to the recipe,
+No words to explain as this was awesome :) Do check out other varieties of Biriyani here.
+Lets move on to the recipe,

 Serves : 2-3